inadarei/justgo/README.md

 ## INSTALLATION

 Easiest way to create a new project skeleton is to install JustGo CLI tool.
+There's no necessity to install Go on your machine, since the setup provides fully functioning Go environment in a Docker container.

-If you already have Go on your machine:
+If you already have Go on your machine, you can install the CLI tool with:

 ```
 > go get github.com/inadarei/justgo/cmd/justgo
 ```

-or using Homebrew:
+or you can install it using Homebrew, even if you don't have Go:

 ```
 > brew tap inadarei/casks